TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverHelixAppCloud.md

     - Unzip the archive on your host, and double click on the launch script Galileo2Device-virtual-gateway.sh
     - When prompted, enter the serial port connected to your device

-When running "Galileo2Device-virtual-gateway.sh" these is the log seen:
+When running "Galileo2Device-virtual-gateway.sh" this is the log seen:

     xe1gyq@jessie:~/Downloads/IntelGalileoGateway/Galileo2Device-virtual-gateway$ sh Galileo2Device-virtual-gateway.sh